statisticsnorway/ssb-datadoc-model/generated/python/datadoc_model/README.md

 ## Release

-To release this package, create a branch and run `poetry version [patch | minor | major]` depending on your change.
+To release this package, create a branch and run `uv version --bump [patch | minor | major]` depending on your change.
 Once the branch is merged, a GitHub Actions workflow handles the rest.